Any group of 2 or more people can play a yes/no game. At first, you should choose the leader.

 - It isn't important.

-The benefit of the game is that it doesn't require any special equipment.
-You may play while walking, in transport, at a party, in pairs or large groups.
+One of the situation puzzles' advantages is that they don’t require any special equipment.
+You can play on the go, while travelling, at a party, in pairs or in large groups.

-We have done everything for convenient searching: games can be sorted by rating and difficulty as well as with the help of tags.
+We have done our best so that you could easily search for situation puzzles: riddles can be sorted by rating and complexity, as well as by tags.

-A skilled leader may add their own details to the story (the game can become much more complicated due to the lessening of the amount of answers “I don't know ” and “It isn't important”).
+An experienced presenter may add details to the story to his liking (the riddle may become much more complicated by reducing the number of "I don't know" and "It isn't important" answers).